rust-lang/rfcs/text/0000-non-ascii-idents.md

 * Identifiers starting with numbers or containing "non letters": `42_the_answer`, `third√of7`, `◆◆◆`, ...
 * Many Emojis: 🙂, 🦀, 💩, ...

-Similar Unicode identifiers are normalized: `a1` and `a₁` (a&lt;subscript 1&gt;) refer to the same variable.
-This also applies to accented characters which can be represented in different ways.
+[Composed characters] like those used in the word `ḱṷṓn` can be represented in different ways with Unicode.
+These different representations are all the same identifier in Rust.

 To disallow any Unicode identifiers in a project (for example to ease collaboration or for security reasons) limiting the accepted identifiers to ASCII add this lint to the `lib.rs` or `main.rs` file of your project: